by Tony Indovina (posted 6-2020)

-In Squirrel Hill South near Greenfield, where Beechwood Blvd. winds along the steep hillside above the river valley, you pass two old city stone walls on the left of the road as you travel toward Greenfield.
-These walls, overlooking the new community of Summerset, are wonderful places to view the Monongahela River Valley.
-A short distance past the second wall, approaching Greenfield, there is a large apartment complex sitting back from the road on the left behind a large grassy area.
-And immediately past these apartments, the Boulevard makes one last turn to the right and goes straight about a quarter mile to the traffic light intersection, where Browns Hill Rd. goes left toward Homestead and the Boulevard goes right toward the Parkway, ending at the Greenfield Bridge.
+In Squirrel Hill South near Greenfield, where Beechwood Boulevard winds along the steep hillside above the river valley, you pass two old city stone walls on the left of the road as you travel toward Greenfield.
+These walls, overlooking the new community of Summerset, are wonderful places to view the Monongahela River valley.
+A short distance past the second wall, approaching Greenfield, there is a large apartment complex, Beechwood Gardens, sitting back from the road on the left behind a large grassy area.
+And immediately past these apartments, the Boulevard makes one last turn to the right and goes straight about a quarter mile to the traffic light intersection, where Browns Hill Road goes left toward Homestead and the Boulevard goes right toward the Parkway, ending at the Greenfield Bridge.

 My old house was one of the first built on this section of the Boulevard, when it was Beechwood Avenue running from Schenley Park to Highland Park.
 A search I did almost thirty years ago, and since lost, determined that the original deed was recorded about 1905.
 But utility records revealed that the house may have been occupied as early as 1901 (it was common practice then, I was told, to occupy a house before taxes were levied).
 This was a time when development throughout Squirrel Hill was booming, fueled largely by trolley line expansion.
-A major line from Murray Ave. (with its end near my house) to Homestead spurred early development in my neighborhood.
-Our structure might be classified as a “Foursquare” house, simply described as a mostly square two-and-one-half story house, often with hipped roof and arched entryway, and many variations to allow for economical use of inside space on a city lot.
-Ours has customized woodwork with built-in cabinetry, stain glass windows and service steps.
-While far from a mansion, it was built to appeal to a manager-merchant class of new home owner, as were many who then worked in nearby Homestead.
+A major line down Murray Avenue (within walking distance of my house) to Homestead spurred early development in my neighborhood.
+My structure might be classified as a “Foursquare” house, simply described as a mostly square two-and-one-half story house, often with hipped roof and arched entryway, and many variations to allow for economical use of inside space on a city lot.
+A diagram from Chronology of Sears Catalogue Homes, 1908-1950, shown below, illustrates a typical foursquare house.
+Mine has customized woodwork with built-in cabinetry, stained glass windows and service steps.
+While far from a mansion, it was built to appeal to a manager-merchant class of new homeowner, among those who then worked in nearby Homestead.
 As I learned from doing historic map searches of early owners, my one-eighth acre city lot may be less than half the size that it was originally.
-After we first bought the house, my wife worked for many years in a labor of love to remove multiple layers of white paint from old oak woodwork, and I removed much gas piping from ceilings for new fans, since the house was not originally wired for electricity.
-An early 1900’s Layer Map (found on the Historic Pittsburgh web site) shows that my lot was subdivided from the Ostermaier Plan of Lots, one of several such parcels along the 3200 block of Beechwood Blvd.
-The owner, Richard Ostermaier, was a well-known City Tax Collector in 1900 who originally purchased all of his land from the larger Burchfield Plan of Lots, then owned by a granddaughter of William “Killymoon” Stewart (who called himself Killymoon because of his family’s origin from the Killymoon area of County Tyrone, Northern Ireland).
+After we first bought the house, my wife worked for many years in a labor of love to remove multiple layers of white paint from old oak woodwork, and I removed much gas piping for new ceiling fans, since the house was not originally wired for electricity.
+By looking at the 1903-06 and 1910 map layers on the Pittsburgh Historic Maps website, I found that my lot was subdivided from the Ostermaier Plan of Lots, one of several such parcels along the 3200 block of Beechwood Boulevard.
+The owner, Richard Ostermaier, was a well-known City tax collector in 1900 who originally purchased all of his land from the larger Burchfield Plan of Lots, then owned by a granddaughter of William “Killymoon” Stewart (called Killymoon because of Stewart’s family’s origin from the Killymoon area of County Tyrone, Northern Ireland).